 The parota tree grows primarily in Mexico and Central America and is commonly used in wooden furniture design and projects for its:

-- hard-to-find large dimensions
+- large dimensions

-- neutral golden-brown colouring
+- neutral golden-brown coloring

 - distinct grain patterns

 - affordable cost, although prices have risen alongside its popularity in recent years.

 In particular, parota wood creates unique tables.
 The heartwood is streaked with honey, reddish and dark brown colors alongside clearly distinct, creamy sapwood.
 It is also possible to produce parota furniture without any white sapwood for a modern look.
 Contact us to ask how we can customize your ideal design.

 Parota is particularly desired for its bold, striking wood grain, which resembles Acacia or Koa wood in appearance but with more texture and consistent colouring.
 However, as the parota tree is a much faster-growing species, the density is lighter, comparable to a redwood or mahogany.
 This makes it ideal for large furniture or projects.

 Parota also has a moderately natural lustre, which we naturally highlight with oils.
 This allows us to protect the wood and bring out parota’s intricate grains in a much less damaging way than glossy varnishes.

 Parota Wood Growth